cfaulkner985/poster-king/README.md

 # User Stories
 ## Customer
 ### Products
-*	I want to see all the product to see your full range so I may purchase one or many.
+*	I want to see all the posters to see your full range so I may purchase one or many.
-*	I want to be able to see an induvial product and see what details are shown about that product.
+*	I want to be able to see individual posters and see what details are shown about that poster.
 *	I want to be able to see how much my total is so I can see how much I am spending on the posters.
 *	I want to be able to see the different categories and be able to sort through them without having to see all the products.
 *	I want to be able to search for a specific product to see if it is on the site.

 ### Purchasing
 *	Once I have selected the items I want to buy and added them to the basket I want to see them in the basket.
-*	I want to be able to be able to change the items in my basket e.g. change quantity of an item.
+*	I want to be able to be able to change the items in my cart e.g. change quantity of an item.
 *	I want to be able to enter my payment details for the products as quickly and as easily as possible.
-*	I want to be sure that my payment information is secure before confirming the payment details on the site.
-*	I want a confirmation of my order on the site before confirming just to double check that I have not made any mistakes.
+*	I want a confirmation of my order on the site so I can make sure I have all the information inserted correctly.
 *	I then want an email confirmation so I know that you have received the order and are processing it.

 ## User
 *	I want to be able to easily create an account and be able to see the profile that I have created.
 *	I want to be able to login easily to see my account and be able to logout easily when I am finished with my account.
 *	I want to be able to recover my password in case I forget and am able to change if I wish to do so.
-*	I want to able to easily access my account so I can see my details, order history etc.
+*	I want to able to easily access my account so I can see my details, order history etc. I also want to be able to edit my details if needed
 *	I want to receive an email confirmation once I have registered to let me know that I created the account successfully.
+*	I want to log out of my account easily and quickly.

 # Wireframe Mockups
 ## Desktop